 Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Cornelius cautiously scrutinized every gesture that the Chancellor made.
-She could not let her guard down for someone as perceptive as him.
+She could not let her guard down against someone as perceptive as him.
 He had been the one that had unveiled her disguise, one that had nearly everyone in the country fooled.
-Furthermore, he had been told recently that the Chancellor had the capability of using mind control.
+Furthermore, he had been told that the Chancellor had the capability of using mind control.

 Cornelius had no choice but to listen to his whims, who had promised to keep her identity a secret if she honored her duty in being the King’s Watchdog.
 Yet, that did not mean that she would be willing to sacrifice anything.
 There would be no point in all of this if she lost what meant most to her.